RakutenTaiwan/iOS-InterviewObjectiveC/README.md

 Don't worry it's not a such difficult quiz.

 We have already provided some tips.
-However if those tips can't resolve your dilemma you can ask us anytime.
+However if those tips can't resolve the dilemma you face you can ask us anytime.